EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/A Mind for Numbers How to Excel at Math and Science (Emil-sin-MacBook-Pro.local's conflicted copy 2024-09-15 1).md

 This is not a book about excelling at math and science; it is a book about excelling at learning.
 It contains insightful knowledge that I have not read anywhere else.
 The problems are clear, and their solutions are discussed in a concise and understandable manner.

 # 🎨 Impressions
-I quite liked it, things like the Einstellung effect and Diffuse mode were not known to me, and I found those concepts quite interesting.
+I quite liked it, things like the Einstellung effect and Diffuse mode were not known to me and I found those concepts quite interesting.

+## How I Discovered It
+I cannot remember, but it was probably hacker news.

+## Who Should Read It?
+People starting high school or universtity.

+# ☘️ How the Book Changed Me
-I will try to be more mindful of my work when it comes to diffuse and active mode, and I will work more on being disconnected from some problems to avoid getting stuck.
+I will try to be more mindful of my work when it comes to diffuse and active mode and I will work more on being dis-connected from some problems to avoid getting stuck.

 # ✍️ My Top  Quotes